- This guidance is for England, Scotland and Wales

 Patents protect inventions; they protect the function of new products and industrial processes.

-Patents must be registered at the IPO to attract protection.
-To attract patent protection a product or process must be new, have an inventive step and be capable of industrial application.
-The idea must be new and must have been kept secret prior to the application for registration or else the application will be invalid and the patent will not be protectable.
+Patents must be registered at the IPO to obtain protection.
+To qualify for patent protection a product or process must be new, have an inventive step and be capable of industrial application.
+The idea must be new and must have been kept secret prior to the application for registration; if it wasn't, the application will be invalid and the patent will not be protectable.

-You can apply to register a patent online.
+You can apply to register a UK patent online.

 Patent registration lasts for up to a maximum of 20 years.
 Initial registration protects the product or process for four years from the application date; the registration can then be renewed on an annual basis up to the 19th year.